date-fns/date-fns/README.md

 # ![](http://cdn.date-fns.org/README-logo.svg) date-fns

-**date-fns** provides the most comprehensive yet simple and consistent toolset for manipulating **JavaScript dates** in **a browser** & **Node.js**.
+**date-fns** provides the most comprehensive, yet simple and consistent toolset for manipulating **JavaScript dates** in **a browser** & **Node.js**.

 **date-fns** is like [lodash](https://lodash.com) for dates.
 It has